Booster Seat: Critical reception

-Release

-"Booster Seat" was not released as a single, with Harper admitting its slow pace meant it was "not a standard... single choice".
-He said "none of [the band members] really thought that it was going to be that special", but once Sunlight was released, the song became a focus track.
-Its music video was directed by Matt Sav and released on 11 December 2020.
+Commercial performance

-"Booster Seat" has become Spacey Jane's most popular song by far, with over 100 million streams on Spotify as of April 2025.
+"Booster Seat" has become Spacey Jane's most popular song, reaching more than 100 million streams on Spotify by April 2025.

-Reception

-Australian rock band Ocean Alley called the song "a warm and nostalgic masterpiece with thoughtful storytelling and instrumentation to match."
-Newstead continued, praising "Booster Seat" as a "life-affirming song with a platinum-strength sing-along quality".
-Its chorus was listed among the best song lyrics of 2020, according to Triple J.

-In the lead-up to the Triple J Hottest 100 of 2020, several bookmakers and music publications predicted "Booster Seat" would top the countdown.
-Josh Leeson of Northern Beaches Review wrote it was "the one presenting the best chance of securing the first Australian Hottest 100 winner since Ocean Alley's 'Confidence' in 2018."
-The song eventually polled at number two.
+In the lead-up to Triple J's Hottest 100 2020, several bookmakers and music publications predicted "Booster Seat" would top the countdown.
+Josh Leeson of Northern Beaches Review wrote it was "the one presenting the best chance of securing the first Australian Hottest 100 winner since Ocean Alley's "Confidence" in 2018."
+The song ultimately polled at number two, held off from the number one position by Glass Animals' "Heat Waves".
+In 2025, the song placed at number 34 in Triple J's Hottest 100 of Australian Songs.

+Legacy

-Harper cited the song's placement in the Hottest 100 was a key factor in the band's live performances gaining significantly more traction, reflecting "we went from playing 200 or 300 capacity rooms, to playing multiple 1,000 capacity rooms."
+Harper cited the song's placement in the Hottest 100 as a key factor in the band's live performances gaining significantly more traction, reflecting "we went from playing 200 or 300 capacity rooms, to playing multiple 1,000 capacity rooms."

-In 2025, the song placed 34 in the Triple J Hottest 100 of Australian Songs.